raquo/Laminar/website/docs/documentation.md

 Next, you unmount the div element.
 This deactivates the binder's dynamic subscription

 Finally, you mount the div element once again.
 This re-activates the binder's dynamic subscription.
-Of course you would expect that, because you expect to be able to unmount and re-mount Laminar elements, and for them to not lose any dynamic subscriptions you defined on them.
+Of course, you would expect that, because you expect to be able to unmount and re-mount Laminar elements, and for them to not lose any dynamic subscriptions you defined on them.

 However, another thing that happens on the second mount is that the callback in `onMountCallback` executes again.
 And what does it do?
 It adds another `onClick --> observer` modifier to the same element.
 So, now we have two onClick event listeners sending events to the same `observer`, so the observer will be triggered twice for every click event.
 And if you re-mount the element N times, the observer will be triggered N times for every click event.